There are seven spider monkey types, most weighing about 10 kilograms (about 20 pounds).

 2. White-bellied Spider Monkey

-The second mention on our list concerning types of spider monkeys is an endangered species of spider monkey known scientifically as Ateles Belzebuth, or white-bellied spider.
+The second mention on our list concerning types of spider monkey is an endangered species known scientifically as Ateles Belzebuth, or white-bellied spider.

 These types of spider monkeys reach sexual maturity between the ages of 4 and 5.
 White-bellied spider monkey females typically only give birth to a single kid, although there have been reports of females giving birth to twins.

-The white-bellied spider monkey is a generalist frugivore, which means that it does not have a preference for one particular kind of fruit over any other.
+The white-bellied spider monkey is a generalist frugivore, which means that it does not prefer one particular kind of fruit over any other.

 However, it does seem to favor fruits with a high lipid and sugar content or fruits produced by trees with high fruit productivity.